CarlVinggaard/DiscoverMovies/README.md

 ## Features

 - The app features two different search methods; 'search by title' and 'search by info'.
-They are separate because they use two different endpoints in the tMDb API ('search' and 'discover').
+They are separate because they use two different endpoints in the tMDb API ('/search' and '/discover').
 They are divided into separate tabs (Vuetify's 'v-tabs' component was very useful).

 - Vue's 'v-model' directive keeps track of all user input in the text fields.